kontext-hq/documentation/docs/data-security.md

 ## Data Center Security

-Amazon Web Services is our hosting provider.
+Azure Cloud is our hosting provider.
 They maintain data­centers that are fully compliant with a range of certifications which allow finance, healthcare and government data to be stored in their data­centers.
-A full list of compliance and more information along with certification is available at <https://aws.amazon.com/compliance/>.
+A full list of compliance and more information along with certification is available at <https://azure.microsoft.com/en-in/support/legal/subscription-agreement-nov-2014/>.

 Shared responsibility with Amazon means we focus on application and data security while physical security is managed by them.